 - 12. DO NOT operate steam dryers with more than 125 PSI steam pressure.
-Excessive steam pressure can damage steam coil and/or harm personnel. - 13.
+Excessive steam pressure can damage steam coil and/or harmpersonnel. - 13.
 Replace leaking flexible steam hoses or other steam fixtures immediately.
 DO NOT operate dryer with leaking flexible hoses.
 Personal injury may result. - 14.
-READ and FOLLOW ALL CAUTION and DIRECTION LABELS ATTACHED TO DRYER.
+READ and FOLLOW ALL CAUTION and DIRECTION LABELS ATTACHED TO THE DRYER.

-IMPORTANT: YOU MUST DISCONNECT and LOCKOUT THE ELECTRIC SUPPLY and THE GAS SUPPLY or THE STEAM SUPPLY BEFORE ANY COVERS or GUARDS ARE REMOVED FROM THE MACHINE TO ALLOW FOR ACCESS FOR CLEANING, ADJUSTING, INSTALLATION, or TESTING OF ANY EQUIPMENT per OSHA (Occupational Safety and Health Administration) STANDARDS.
+IMPORTANT: YOU MUST DISCONNECT and LOCKOUT THE GAS SUPPLY BEFORE ANY COVERS or GUARDS ARE REMOVED FROM THE MACHINE TO ALLOW FOR ACCESS FOR CLEANING, ADJUSTING, INSTALLATION, or TESTING OF ANY EQUIPMENT per OSHA (Occupational Safety and Health Administration) STANDARDS.